 A. These sessions are for students who need to apply for a ITIN to satisfy tax withholding requirements for Harvard’s Office of University Financial Services.
 Applicants must bring their passports.

 Students MUST use the scheduler on the HIO homepage to preregister for a session.
 For instructions on how and with whom to schedule an appointment see above.
 Those who have not preregistered and fully completed the required forms will not be assisted.
 The list of required materials will be sent via email once you have registered for a session.
 Information about where and when will also be sent via email after preregistering.

 Q. I am unfamiliar with the IDP 2.0 process.
 Is there someone at the GSD I can speak to about it?

 A. Yes.
 The NCARB IDP coordinator at the GSD is Meryl Golden, the Director of Career Services.
-An appointment can be made with her by contacting her assistant, Anne Creamer.
+An appointment can be made with her byusing the online scheduling system.
 There are also very detailed guidelines found on the NCARB website.

 Q. I am graduating soon.
 Can I keep my GSD email address once my program has ended?

 A. No. Your gsd.harvard.edu email address will be disabled on July 1 of the year you graduate.
 The Harvard Alumni Association offers permanent, lifetime email forwarding for alumni.
 It is a forwarding service that gives you a permanent email address, such as email@example.com.You can request a post.harvard.edu email address by visiting the Alumni Association's website and following the instructions.
 Messages sent to your post.harvard.edu address are forwarded directly to an email account you provide to the service.